chiggachiggayeah/weatherman/weatherman.md

 "That it?
 What does citizenship run these days?
 A couple hundred million or something?
 That's nothing.
 A shame.
 I didn't think she was that kind of president.
 Look.
 You sell me the device, your personal services, and whatever operation you've got attached to it and I'll take care of everything."

 ### Hours Earlier
+The President was staring out the window of Air Force One, thoughts flowing by with the gray clouds.
+Her phone rang.
 "How'd it go babe?"
 It was the First Gentleman.

 "Not well.
 I had to threaten him.
 I'm not -- I'm not that person."